John F. Freund: Military career

-In September 1964 he served as adviser to Army of the Republic of Vietnam Brigadier General Nguyễn Hữu Có, the commander of II Corps and he played a key role in defusing the Buôn Ma Thuột rebellion by the United Front for the Liberation of Oppressed Races.
+In September 1964 he served as adviser to Army of the Republic of Vietnam Brigadier General Nguyễn Hữu Có, the commander of II Corps and he arguably played a key role in defusing the Buôn Ma Thuột rebellion by the United Front for the Liberation of Oppressed Races.
 During his time in South Vietnam, he performed duties as Deputy Senior Corps Advisor, Director of Training for Military Assistance Command, Vietnam (MACV), assistant director of the Joint United States Public Affairs Office, Special Assistant to the COMUSMACV General William Westmoreland and finally as commander of the 199th Light Infantry Brigade.
 Freund was wounded in August 1967 during an assault operation in Operation Fairfax and was brought back to the U.S. in early September.

 In October 1967, he was assigned to West Germany where he served as Chief of Staff of VII Corps.
 Frocked as a brigadier general, his promotion was confirmed by the United States Senate on July 19, 1968.
 In January 1969 he returned to the U.S. where he was assigned to Washington D.C., serving as Special Assistant for Counter Insurgency and Special Activities, office of the Joint Chief of Staff, until August 1969.
 He served as Deputy Assistant Chief of Staff for Intelligence, Department of the Army, until July 1971.
 On July 16, 1971, Freund was reassigned to Stewart Field, New York where he assumed command of the First Region, U.S. Army Air Defense Command.

 He was appointed Connecticut Adjutant General by Thomas J. Meskill in 1972 until 1982.
 During this assignment, he increased the National Guard budget and many armories were built, including the one that now stands in New Britain, Connecticut.